Last Updated on

 Wait, did we just say seafood delivered right to your door?
 You read that correctly, as the folks at World Port Seafood ship premium seafood right to your door!
 Being food bloggers from Omaha, we are very familiar with the folks over at Omaha Steaks, who are famous for delivering fine steaks right to your door since 1952.

 World Port Seafood uses sustainable practices for all their sea food, be it wild caught or responsibly farmed, all of which is cleaned and flash frozen right at the point of catch.
 This is to preserve the seafood at the peak of freshness.
 Freezing the fish right after being caught allows the fish to be preserved as close as possible to the fresh state.
 This also makes it easier to transport to the distribution and processing centers.

 Since we are located right here in Omaha and we might be one of the biggest participants in Fish Fry-day since it is Lent.
 World Port Seafood shipped us their World Port Seafood Lent Favorites pack, which is a great example of some of the seafood that World Port Seafood offers.
 This pack features some Market Seafood (fresh fillets and shellfish straight off the boat) and some Ready to Cook seafood (chef prepared selections ready to pop into the oven or onto the stove top.)
-In this pack you get Pub Style Cod, Stuffed Sole with Scallops and Crabmeat, 2 (1.5 lbs. pkgs.)
-Fire-Roasted Lemon Garlic Tilapia fillets and a big pack of Wild Argentinian Red Shrimp!
+In this pack you get Pub Style Cod, 4 (4.5 oz.)
+Stuffed Sole with Scallops and Crabmeat, 2 (1.5 lbs. pkgs.)
+Fire-Roasted Lemon Garlic Tilapia Fillets and a big pack of Wild Argentinian Red Shrimp!

 We wanted to give you readers a way to use some of these great ingredients!
 When Fish Fry-day came about the other day, we were ready with a delivery to our door and an idea for some great fish dishes!
-Then we picked one of the Ready to Cook selections (Pub Style Cod) and one of the Market Seafood selections (Wild Argentinian Red Shrimp) to make some really outstanding seafood for our Fish Friday.
+Then we picked one of the Ready to Cook selections (2 (18 oz. pkgs.)
+Pub-Style Cod) and one of the Market Seafood selections (Wild Argentinian Red Shrimp) to make some really outstanding seafood for our Fish Friday.
 This is while staying true to our specialty of boozy food!